Cambyses II: Further conquests

+Administration

 Policies in Egypt

 In accordance with the traditional Egyptian royal custom, Cambyses took the titles of "king of Upper and Lower Egypt" and "descendant of (the gods) Ra, Horus, Osiris," used by the previous Egyptian pharaohs.
-Cambyses used propaganda to show his Egyptian conquest as a legitimate unification with the native Egyptians, and that he was himself of Egyptian descent, claiming to be the son of Princess Nitetis, a daughter of the pharaoh Apries.
+Cambyses used propaganda to show his Egyptian conquest as a legitimate unification with the native Egyptians, and that he was himself of Egyptian descent, claiming to be the son of Princess Nitetis, a daughter of the pharaoh Apries, much as his father had claimed Median descent when he took over Media.
 At Sais, Cambyses had himself crowned in the temple of the goddess Neith as part of a religious ritual, during which he made sacrifices to the Egyptian gods.

 According to ancient historians, Cambyses' rule of Egypt was marked by brutality, looting temples, ridiculing the local gods, and defilement of the royal tombs.
 Historians such as Herodotus put an emphasis on Cambyses' supposed killing of the Egyptian sacred bull Apis.
 However, no looting of temples has been reported by contemporary Egyptian sources.
 In addition, Cambyses is said to have ordered the burial of an Apis in a sarcophagus.
 The successor of the Apis died in 518 BC, four years after Cambyses had already died.

 The epitaph of the Apis buried in 524 BC, states:

 A legend on the sarcophagus also says:

 This thus debunks Cambyses' supposed killing of the Apis, and according to Briant, proves that Herodotus documented bogus reports.
 Rather, Cambyses took part in the preservation and burial ceremony of an Apis.
 Other similar sources also make mention of Cambyses' careful treatment towards Egyptian culture and religion.
 According to the Egyptian Demotic Chronicle, Cambyses decreased the immense income that the Egyptian temples received from the Egyptian pharaohs.
 Only the three main temples were given permission to maintain all their entitlements.
 In response to this action, Egyptian priests who had lost their entitlements circulated spurious stories about Cambyses.
 The issue with the temples dated back to the earlier pharaohs, who had also tried to reduce the economic power of the temples.
 This issue would continue until the demise of ancient Egypt.
 Like Cyrus in Babylon, Cambyses allowed the Egyptian nobility to maintain their jurisdictions.